$password must be replaced with the password for logging in to the database.

 ALTER TABLE geom DROP pt;

--- Create a table with various geometry types
+-- Create a table that contains various geometry types.

 CREATE TABLE spatial_data (